HaoWuLab-Bioinformatics/SCMcluster/README.md

 ` python featrue_selection.py `

 When using SCMcluster.py, you need to input the matrix path after feature extraction.
 Enter the path of your data as above.
-At the same time, you need to enter the number of clusters according to the prompts.Use the following statement for ensemble clustering：
+At the same time, you need to enter the number of clusters according to the prompts.
+Use the following statement for ensemble clustering：

 ` python SCMcluster.py `